 Grid limits define the X and Y extent of the output grid.
-The extents of the grid define the extents of contour maps, color relief maps, shaded relief maps, vector maps, 3D wireframes, and 3D surfaces created from grid files.
+The extents of the grid define the extents of contour maps, color relief maps, 3D surfaces, and other maps created from grid files.
 When creating a grid file, you can set the grid limits to the X and Y extents you want to use for your map.
 Once a grid file is created, you cannot produce a grid-based map larger than the extent of the grid file.
 If you find you need larger grid limits, you must regrid the data.
 You can, however, read in a subset of the grid file to produce a map smaller than the extent of the grid file.

 When either the X, Y, or Z value is in a date/time format, the date/time values are converted and stored in the grid as numbers.

 Grid density is usually defined by the number of columns and rows in the grid, and is a measure of the number of grid nodes in the grid.
 The # of Nodes in the X Direction is the number of grid columns, and the # of Nodes in the Y Direction is the number of grid rows.
 The direction (X Direction or Y Direction) that covers the greater extent (the greater number of data units) is assigned 100 grid nodes by default.
 The number of grid nodes in the other direction is computed so that the grid nodes Spacing in the two directions are as close to one another as possible.